aws/aws-cdk/design/continuous-delivery.md

 We can't begin to deploy an app before we provision and update the required the deployment resources based on the structure of the app.
 This is the purpose of the "**mutation**" stage.

-The initial creation of the pipeline will be performed manually using `cdk deploy pipeline-main` (where `pipeline-main` is name of the main pipeline stack), but from that point forward, any changes to the pipeline will be done by pushing a commit into the repo, and letting the pipeline pick it up.
+The initial creation of the pipeline will be performed manually using `cdk deploy pipeline-main` (where `pipeline-main` is name of the main pipeline stack for example), but from that point forward, any changes to the pipeline will be done by pushing a commit into the repo, and letting the pipeline pick it up.

 For example, if we use CodePipeline for deploying an app to multiple environments, the deployment infrastructure requires a central pipeline stack, which contains the pipeline itself, it's artifacts bucket and other related resources such as CodeBuild projects.
 It will also require a stack in each region that includes a CodePipeline regional replication bucket (and key).
 See [cross-region support](https://docs.aws.amazon.com/codepipeline/latest/userguide/actions-create-cross-region.html) in the CodePipeline User Guide.